grum-tez/zombies/gitbook/setup/development-environment-setup.md

 yarn add @completium/dapp-ts@0.1.11
 ```

 Completium CLI is a command-line interface that we'll use to build, deploy and interact with our smart contracts.
-It relies on `octez-client` which need to be installed separately.&#x20;
+It relies on `octez-client` which will need to be installed separately.&#x20;

 Smart contract interaction in your app will rely on taquito and Beacon: